 The program takes place over the course of eight days (including travel time) in China:

-- 5 days at the China Executive Leadership Academy of Pudong, the Shanghai-based Party (Organization Department) school.
-This is a combination of lectures and site visits, all in Chinese, focusing on domestic governance issues, the evolving relationship between the government and the market, legal reforms, Party structure and organization, and selected topics according to the school’s current focus.
+- 6 days at the Shanghai Academy of Governance (the Shanghai Party School).
+This is a combination of lectures and site visits, all in Chinese, focusing on domestic governance issues, the evolving relationship between the government and the market, legal reforms, Party structure and organization, ideology and the meaning of Marxism in China today, and selected topics according to the school’s current focus.

-The Fellows Program was funded originally by the Ford Foundation, and now by the Starr Foundation.
-It is supported in China by the Shanghai Overseas Chinese Foundation and Peking University.
+The Fellows Program is funded entirely by the Ford Foundation and the Starr Foundation.
+It is logistically supported in China by the Shanghai Association for International Friendly Contact, but all costs are borne by AMS from the Ford Foundation and Starr Foundation.
 All costs, including economy airfare, are covered except for visas.

 - Fellows should be registered members of AMS (registration at www.mandarinsociety.org) ideally between the ages of 30 and 45.

-- Fellows should have demonstrated professional proficiency in Chinese.
+- Fellows should have advanced professional proficiency in Chinese.